 About Rachael Cerrotti:

-Rachael Cerrotti is an award-winning photographer, writer and educator whose stories focus on exploring the intergenerational impact of migration and memory.
+Rachael Cerrotti is Storyteller in Residence at USC Shoah Foundation as well as an award-winning photographer, writer and educator whose stories focus on exploring the intergenerational impact of migration and memory.
 Her work has been featured by NPR, Public Radio International, WGBH, WBUR, The Boston Globe, Images & Voices of Hope and various publications in Israel and throughout Europe.
 She is an alumna of Temple University and the Rothberg International School at Hebrew University of Jerusalem.
 In addition, she has completed educators’ seminars with Yad Vashem and Facing History & Ourselves.
 Her work has led her to over a dozen countries and she is now based in her hometown of Boston.

 In 2017, Rachael was the subject of multimedia series produced by Boston’s NPR station, WBUR, titled Beyond Sides of History, which won the prestigious Edward R. Murrow Award for Excellence in Innovation.
 For the past decade, Rachael has been pursuing her long-term project, We Share the Same Sky, retracing her grandmother’s route of displacement during and in the wake of World War II.
 She presents this story in classrooms and communities worldwide and is preparing to publish a book to complement the We Share the Same Sky podcast.